 Following graduation with a Masters of Education degree, I taught middle school Physical Education at Bennett Middle School while coaching the J.M.
 Bennett High School Varsity Girls team (2001-2007).
-The team challenged for the state title each year and became the core basis for the Educated Coaches philosophy.
+The team found success as we defined it and became the core basis for the Educated Coaches philosophy.
 Working with local youth teams and then moving on to be the Women’s Assistant Coach at Salisbury University further refined my ability to educate athletes (2005-2007).

 I have just recently completed the Doctorate of Education from the United States Sports Academy.
-This experience was extremely meaningful as I have gained tremendous knowledge in leadership, strategic planning, working with others, sports psychology, and communication.
+This experience was extremely meaningful as I have gained knowledge in leadership, strategic planning, teamwork, sports psychology, and communication.
 My dissertation title was Work-family conflict among youth, high school, and collegiate soccer coaches.

 In June 2015, I married the lovely Courtney Nein and we are now incredibly happy and living our life to the fullest!
-I now get to spend many days with the amazing Owen and Avery and provide a positive influence in their lives.
-The newest addition to our family is Baby Brooks.
-He was born September 10th, 2016 and is such a great addition to our loving family.
+I now get to spend many days with the amazing Owen, Avery, and Baby Brooks.
 Each day is more special than the previous and I cannot wait to see what the future brings!!!